barrel/shopify-vite/packages/vite-plugin-shopify/README.md

 %}
 ```

-> **Note:** The new syntax using named parameters (`asset:`) is required for compatibility with Shopify's [strict Liquid parser](https://shopify.dev/docs/storefronts/themes/tools/rigid-liquid-migration#using-with-with-key-value-pairs).
+> **Note:** The new syntax using named parameters (`entry:`) is required for compatibility with Shopify's [strict Liquid parser](https://shopify.dev/docs/storefronts/themes/tools/rigid-liquid-migration#using-with-with-key-value-pairs).
 The old `with` syntax is still supported for backward compatibility but may be deprecated in future Shopify updates.

 During development, the `vite-tag` will load your assets from the Vite development server and inject the Vite client to enable Hot Module Replacement.
 In build mode, the snippet will load your compiled and versioned assets, including any imported CSS, and use the `asset_url` filter to serve your assets